iblaine/iblaine.github.io/_posts/2021-07-01-hackernews-whos-hiring-analysis.md

 * cnt_unique = number of times a keyword is found in an item.

 **General process for this notebook**
 1. Collect every HN Who's Hiring posts.
-Here we use pull up a Google search page for what should be the HN post for a given month.
+I'm using Google to query for what we hope is the correct HN link, take the first result & verify if it's true.
 Selenium is used for the scraping.
 2. For every post on HN, get every item in that post.
-This is time consuming.
+This is a time consuming GET request for every item, for those items not already loaded.
 3. Parse collected data into a dict.
 4. Save dict to a file on disk.
 5. Demormalize data into a pandas dataframe.